-FerriScan is a patent protected software medical device used to assess the amount of iron in the liver through the analysis of MRI images.
+FerriScan is a patent-protected software medical device used to assess the amount of iron in the liver through the analysis of MRI images.
 The FerriScan software is used at the Company's ISO 13485 certified central facility to provide an image analysis and reporting service to hospitals and pharmaceutical companies around the world.
-We are currently providing FerriScan analysis and reporting services to clients in over 20 countries and in the last 12 months we have seen considerable growth in the number of FerriScan clients.
+We are currently providing FerriScan analysis and reporting services to clients in over 25 countries, reflecting the continued interest in FerriScan.